robin113x/WebSec/OffSecWeb.md

 Reflected XSS:

- The malicious script is included in a URL or form input.
+    - The malicious script is included in a URL or form input.
-Example: An attacker sends a link with malicious code, and if the victim clicks it, the script runs.
+    -Example: An attacker sends a link with malicious code, and if the victim clicks it, the script runs.
 DOM-based XSS:

 Happens when the client-side script processes untrusted data.